lsst-it/puppet-ipa/README.md

 #### `webui_enable_proxy`
 If true, then httpd is configured to act as a reverse proxy for the IPA Web UI.
 This allows for the Web UI to be accessed from different ports and hostnames than the default.

-#### `webui_force_https`
-If true, then /etc/httpd/conf.d/ipa-rewrite.conf is modified to force all connections to https.
-This is necessary to allow the WebUI to be accessed behind a reverse proxy when using nonstandard ports.

 #### `webui_proxy_external_fqdn`
 The public or external FQDN used to access the IPA Web UI behind the reverse proxy.